-Last year, Constant Contact customers sent 1.3 billion emails in the week leading up to Cyber Monday.
+Constant Contact customers sent over one billion emails in the week leading up to Cyber Monday.

 One of the best ways to stand out in a crowded inbox is to personalize the messages you send out.
 Rather than sending the same offer or information to your entire email list, look for opportunities to target your emails to the different groups of people on your email list.

 - Exclusive offer to new subscribers: Create a special offer for new subscribers who joined your list since last holiday season.
 Let them know how you can help them during the holidays and include details about any of the special services you offer during these busy months.

 - Special discount based on click-through activity: Use your click-through reports to see who is clicking on a particular link in a recent email.
 For example, if you recently sent an email announcing a new line of products and saw a lot of people clicking through to your website, you can target those people with a follow-up email with a special holiday offer on those items.